New Orleans, Louisiana, USA travel guide

 Insider Tip

 Don't wear black!
-The powdered sugar gets everywhere, but that's part of the fun.
+The powdered sugar gets everywhere, but it's part of the fun.
 Be prepared for a line, but it moves quickly.

-5:00 PM·Take a romantic stroll through the historic French Quarter, exploring Jackson Square, St. Louis Cathedral, and the Pontalba Buildings.
+5:00 PM·Take a leisurely stroll through the French Quarter, exploring Jackson Square, admiring St. Louis Cathedral, and walking past the historic Pontalba Buildings.

 Why Visit

-The French Quarter is the vibrant heart of New Orleans, boasting stunning architecture, street performers, and a palpable sense of history.
-It's the perfect way to immerse yourselves in the city's unique atmosphere.
+The French Quarter is the heart and soul of New Orleans, with stunning architecture and a vibrant atmosphere.
+It's a perfect introduction to the city's unique charm and history.

 Insider Tip